jannikdev/immonet-scraper-service/Readme.md

+Fork from [Daniel Waller's](https://github.com/d4l-w4r) [Immowelt Scraper Service ] (https://github.com/d4l-w4r/immonet-scraper-service).

+Adjusted for use in a research project.
+The goal is to scrape publicly available real estate data for statistical analysis.

 # Immowelt Scraper Service

 This node service scrapes all available entries for a given city from http://immowelt.de and stores them in a simple Json file store.